critocrito/sugarcube/packages/plugin-googlesheets/README.md

-# Sugarcube Plugin Google Sheets
+# SugarCube Plugin Google Sheets

 A plugin to handle operations based around adding or updating unit data in google sheets